Home Initiative

 Diesel: Is it better than petrol or a hybrid?

-Diesel-powered cars have been popular for a long time in countries that have lower taxes on diesel fuel than petrol, such as France and Italy.
-In the UK diesel costs about the same and sometimes more than petrol (graph), and diesel cars are also more expensive to buy.
+Diesel-powered cars have been popular for a long time in countries that have lower taxes on diesel fuel than petrol, such as France, Spain and Italy.
+In the UK diesel has tended to cost somewhat more than petrol (graph), and diesel cars are also more expensive to buy.
 The recent popularity of diesels, which now have over 50% of the market, is due to much lower fuel consumption (which also leads to lower annual road tax).

 Pros

-• Many small diesel cars have fuel consumption as good or better than present hybrids, especially for country and motorway driving (which is not part of the official consumption tests).
+• Many small diesel cars have fuel consumption as good or better than present hybrids, especially for rural and motorway driving (which is not part of the official consumption tests).
 This means that most of the cars currently offering the very lowest consumption tend to be the diesel, manual-gearbox versions of some superminis such as the Ford Fiesta or Volkswagen Polo – especially in their ‘eco’ versions.
-The best currently emit less than 90 g/km of CO2; cars emitting less than 100 g/km are exempt from annual road tax.
+The best currently emit less than 90 g/km of CO2; cars emitting less than 100 g/km and registered before April 2017 are exempt from annual road tax.
 A few of these models also claim over 80 miles per gallon of fuel.
-Although in most real-world testing they don’t quite achieve this, even 60 or 70-odd miles per gallon is very good at present.
+Although in real-world testing they don’t achieve this, even 60 or 70-odd miles per gallon is very good at present.

-• Modern diesel engines use particulate filters to meet tougher pollution standards (see cons, below) – look for Euro 5 rather then the older Euro 4 compliance – as well as using other high-tech methods to minimise pollution and use fuel efficiently.
+• Modern diesel engines use particulate filters to meet tougher pollution standards (see cons, below) – look for Euro 6 rather then the older Euro 4 or 5 compliance – as well as using other high-tech methods to minimise pollution and use fuel efficiently.
+(But see the note below.)

 • As fuel prices rise, diesels have become more popular, and the higher initial price can be at least partly offset by higher resale value.